ayecue/node-json-stream/README.md

 ]);

 myStream.on('data', (payload) => {
+  /**
-  console.log('myData', payload); //only prints the first object and last object due to missing a newline after the first object
+    only prints the first object and last object due to missing a newline after the first object
+  */
+  console.log('myData', payload);
 });

 myStream.write(JSON.stringify({